aguegu/sourcekit.cc/PiTray-Mini.md

 10. Power PiTray with a 15W USB-C power supply.
 With the red led on, you are good to go.
 Enjoy & have fun.

-For CM4 with eMMC that already filled with OS image, just start with Step 8 for regular usage.
+For CM4 with eMMC that already filled with OS image, just start from Step 8 for regular usage.

 # Trouble shooting